dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2977: Arts offer profound societal insights and enrich lives.
+### T2977: Arts and literature enrich society and deepen our understanding of ourselves and the world.

 |Support|
 |---|